pvcraven/2017_web_security/source/final/anthony/index.rst

 History
 -------

-	How did JavaScript was created in late 1996 / early 1997 by Brendan Eich.
+	JavaScript was created in late 1996 / early 1997 by Brendan Eich.
 The first release of JavaScript on the ECMAScript was June of 1997, ES1.
 Exactly one year later, June 1998, ES2 was released.
 ES2 only brought minor changes.
 	December 1999 was the first big improvement.
 ES3 was introduced which included the adoption across all browsers.
 ES3 also included try / catch, errors, and improved how the string was handled.
 Almost 10 years passed before the next version was released.
 July 2008, ES3.1 or ES4 was introduced with a lot of opposition.
 The initial idea was to completely overhaul JavaScript, with proposed ideas including classes, modules, and static typing.
 However, many thought this would "break the Internet".
 The two sides agreed to release a smaller upgrade deemed ES3.1 which eventually became ES5.
-2009 ES5 was official released and was the first major upgrade since 1999.
+2009, ES5 was official released and was the first major upgrade since 1999.
 ES5 included native JSON support, undefined, infinity values, and more.
-After the debacle that was ES4, the two opposition came together and decided to create the ideas in ES4 in ES6.
+After the debacle that was ES4, the two opposing sides came together and decided to create the ideas from ES4 in ES6.
 ES6 features were completed in 2015.
 ES7 is already on the table for late 2017 / early 2018.
 [Popoola]_

 The New Features